AliceWonderMiscreations/CommonJS/README.md

 Using the jQuery CDN
 --------------------

-A PHP script called `jQueryCDN` is provided in the `bin/` directory that will make localized copies of the configuration files for you pointing to the jQuery CDN.
-This is done strictly as a convenience, I do not know if their CDN uses tracking cookies or not, but I do not think they do at this time.
+A PHP script called `jQueryCDN.php` is provided in the `bin/` directory that will make localized copies of the configuration files for you pointing to the jQuery CDN.
+This is done strictly as a convenience, I do not know if their CDN uses tracking cookies or not, but I do not think they do at this time and I highly doubt they will in the foreseeable future.

 With third party CDNs it is always a *possibility* they may in the future.